-Intellectual disability is characterized by significant deficits in mental functioning and adaptive behavior observed in many daily and practical skills prior to the age of 18 (AAMD, 2010).
-People with disabilities have difficulties in conceptualizing, writing and reading, perceiving time, numbers and space.
-Difficulties can also be related to social skills such as communication and interpersonal relationships.
-All this leads to a lack of confidence.
-However, the main reason for the low self-esteem of people with intellectual disability is social stigma.
+Intellectual disability is characterized by significant deficits in intellectual functioning and adaptive behavior observed in every day practical skills before the age of 18 (AAMD, 2010).
+People with intellectual disabilities have difficulties in conceptualizing, writing and reading, in the perception of time and space or/and understanding numbers.
+Furthermore, difficulties may affect social skills such as communication and interpersonal relationships.
+All this leads to low self-confidence.
+However, the main cause of the low self-esteem of people with mental disabilities is social stigmatization.

 The nature of intellectual disability is highly heterogeneous in etiology, type and population characteristics.
 Intellectual disability is associated with an IQ of 70 or below that can be measured with standardized tests, ranged from mild, moderate, severe and heavy.